cgiampalmo/twilio_android/README.md

 either STARTTLS or [XEP-0368: SRV records for XMPP over TLS](https://xmpp.org/extensions/xep-0368.html).

-On rare occasions this error message might also be caused by a server not providing a login (SASL) mechanism that Conversations is able to handle.
-Conversations supports SCRAM-SHA1, PLAIN, EXTERNAL (client certs) and DIGEST-MD5.
+On rare occasions this error message might also be caused by a server not providing a login (SASL) mechanism that Messenger is able to handle.
+Messenger supports SCRAM-SHA1, PLAIN, EXTERNAL (client certs) and DIGEST-MD5.

 #### I get 'Bind failure'.
 What does that mean?

 Some Bind failures are transient and resolve themselves after a reconnect.

-When trying to connect to OpenFire the bind failure can be a permanent problem when the domain part of the Jabber ID entered in Conversations doesn’t match the domain the OpenFire server feels responsible for.
+When trying to connect to OpenFire the bind failure can be a permanent problem when the domain part of the Jabber ID entered in Messenger doesn’t match the domain the OpenFire server feels responsible for.
 For example OpenFire is configured to use the domain `a.tld` but the Jabber ID entered is `user@b.tld` where `b.tld` also points to the same host.
 During bind OpenFire tries to reassign the Jabber to `user@a.tld`.
-Conversations doesn’t like that.
+Messenger doesn’t like that.
-This can be fixed by creating a new account in Conversations that uses the Jabber ID `user@a.tld`.
+This can be fixed by creating a new account in Messenger that uses the Jabber ID `user@a.tld`.

 Note: This is kind of a weird quirk in OpenFire.
 Most other servers would just throw a 'Server not responsible for domain' error instead of attempting to reassign the Jabber ID.

 Maybe you attempted to use the Jabber ID `test@b.tld` because `a.tld` doesn’t point to the correct host.
-In that case you might have to enable the extended connection settings in the expert settings of Conversations and set a host name.
+In that case you might have to enable the extended connection settings in the expert settings of Messenger and set a host name.

 #### I’m getting this annoying permanent notification
 Starting with Messenger 2.2.8, Messenger releases distributed over the Google Play Store will display a permanent notification if you are running it on Android 8 and above.
 This is a rule that it is essentially enforced by the Google Play Store (you won’t have the problem if you are getting your app from F-Droid).

 However you can disable the notification via settings of the operating system.
-(Not settings in Conversations.).o
+(Not settings in Messenger.).o

-The battery consumption and the entire behaviour of Conversations will remain the same (as good or as bad as it was before).
+The battery consumption and the entire behaviour of Messenger will remain the same (as good or as bad as it was before).
 Why is Google doing this to you?
 We have no idea.

 #### Android &lt;= 7.1
 The foreground notification is still controlled over the expert settings within Messenger as it always has been.